Life is obviously, horribly unfair. Unless…

 I HAD read, studied, and loved the New Testament.
 But I couldn’t honestly say that I’d read the entire Old Testament from front to back even though I’d studied it in detail.
 So, I started getting up an hour early every morning to read it cover to cover.
 By March of 1980, I’d made significant progress.
 I don’t think I’d thought at all about Kyle since I arrived in Australia 7 months earlier.

 A Sacred Dream or Vision

 As I slept late one night, I became aware of myself dreaming, then I started to feel like I was surrounded by water.
-The dream changed drastically in its feeling and clarity, unlike any ordinary dream.
+The dream changed drastically in its feeling, intensity, immersion, and clarity, unlike any ordinary dream.
 Bubbles started to rise around me, and one of them grew larger and larger until I burst inside it and found myself in a different place.
 It was a nondescript room, and a man was standing in front of me dressed in white robes.
 I immediately recognized the shorter stature and broader build of Kyle Hess.
 It was definitely him.

 He looked at me very earnestly.
 His face showed no sorrow, no levity—just focus and sobriety.
 I’ve since learned that this is typical of angelic ministrations.

 “I want you to tell my wife and daughters* that I’m all right.”